-- 1. The individual placing is determined for each Athlete by adding the Penalties incurred in the first qualifying Competition, both rounds in the second qualifying Competitions (disregarding the Penalties incurred in the jump-off, if any) and rounds A and B of the third Competition. - 2.
-In case of equality of Penalties for the first, second and/or third place a jumpoff, against the clock is compulsory (see Article 23.4 of this Annex).
+- 1. The individual placing is determined for each Athlete by adding the Penalties incurred in the first qualifying Competition, both rounds in the second qualifying Competitions (disregarding the Penalties incurred in the jump-off, if any) and rounds A and B of the third Competition (Individual Final). - 2.
+In case of equality of Penalties for the first, second and/or third place a jump-off, against the clock is compulsory (see Article 23.4 of this Annex).

 If two jump-offs are required, the jump-off for the third place shall precede the jump-off for the second and first place.
+In case of further equality of Penalties and time, the Athletes will be placed equal.

-3. Athletes taking part in Non-Open Championships from NFs outside the Continent or Region in which the Championship is held, may participate in the Final individual Competition if qualified, but are not allowed to take part in the jumpoff for individual medal placings.
-Their Penalties from rounds A and B are added to give them their classification in the Competition.

-Two classifications for this Competition must be provided; one for the individual medal winners; and another for all Athletes taking part in the Competition.
+- 3. Athletes taking part in Non-Open Championships from NFs outside the Continent or Region in which the Championship is held, may participate in the Final individual Competition if qualified, but are not allowed to take part in the jump-off for individual medal placings.
+Their Penalties from rounds A and B are added to give them their classification in the Competition. - 4.
+Two classifications for the Individual Final Competition must be provided; one for the individual medal winners; and another for all Athletes taking part in the Competition.
 For the latter classification, only the results from Rounds A and B count.
-Athletes with equality of Penalties are placed ex-aequo.
+Athletes with equality of Penalties are placed equal.